citp/privacy-policy-historical/q/qo/qoo/qoo10.com.md

 General

 We may amend this Policy at any time by posting the amended terms on this Website.
 All amended terms automatically take effect 14 days after they are initially posted.
-If your questions are not answered online, you may write to us at: Giosis Gmarket International Pte.
-Ltd. Attn: Personal Information Manager, Valley Point #14-04, 491 River Valley Road, Singapore 248371 or using the Contact Us form.
+If your questions are not answered online, you may write to us at: Giosis Limited.
+Attn: Personal Information Manager, 8Th Floor Gloucester Tower The Landmark 15 Queen’s Road Central, Hong Kong or using the Contact Us form.